Thank you for your service!

 The 17-foot war Doughoy statue stands atop a 10-foot, square pedestal inscribed with the names of men from then-Washington Township, who served in World War I and World War II.
 The statue was unveiled on October 16, 1920 and recently celebrated its Centennial.

-In May, Robbinsville unveiled a designated parking spot for active and retired veterans at the Township Municipal Building, Senior Center, Police Department and Fire Department.
+In May of 2019, Robbinsville unveiled a designated parking spot for active and retired veterans at the Township Municipal Building, Senior Center, Police Department and Fire Department.

 On November 14, the Township was presented with The New Jersey Governor's "We Value Our Veterans" Community Award by the Honorable Philip D. Murphy "...
 In grateful appreciation of the town's promotion of military-friendly environment for veterans of our State."